Jaymon/chef-cookbooks/nginx/README.md

 -------------------------------------------------------------------------------

-### config
+### config_global

-the conf dict holds configuration that is true for every site, it's basically the global configuration for nginx
+the `config_global` dict holds configuration that is true for every site, it's basically the global configuration for nginx.

 #### expires